Marie-L1/Marie-L1/README.md

  🌱 I’m currently learning **Unit Testing and NextJS**!

- 🚀 I'm currently building a web application with TypeScript and Next.js called **Campscape** and a new **Portfolio**!
+ 🚀 I'm currently building a web application with TypeScript and Next.js called **Campscape**!
  Live Here:  https://campscape1.vercel.app/

- 👨‍💻 All of my projects are available at https://maria-lukowich.vercel.app/
+ 👨‍💻 All of my projects are available at https://marialukowich.vercel.app/

 ![giphy](https://github.com/user-attachments/assets/a0782d2b-fff0-4a05-b25e-f304a25bc143)